macharia63/my-band/README.md

 - Audios where fans can listen to some of their songs.
 #### Store
 - pictures and price of the products they sell.
-#### Bookings
-- Booking details of where the band performs and how they use 10% of the income to support the needy, phone number and social media handles where you can book them.
 #### Navbar
 - Name of the Band
 - Page menu links which help one to navigate through the whole website.